 - our lapses in logic, focus, and self-confidence

 When you make a misstep, here's how the deal with the consequences without letting the situation get the most of you.

 Feel the frustration, then prepare to move on.
 Things didn't go your way this time.
 Allow yourself to feel disappointed or upset, but don't dwell on it.
 Accept that even huge mistakes are going to happen to the best of us.

 Own your mistake.
 Mistakes are an essential part of a learning process.
 Rather than blaming others, have the courage to accept accountability and own what happened.
 Correct your error, if you can.

 Saying out loud that you messed up isn't going to be the end of the world.
 Admitting that you're not 100% right, 100% of the time builds others' respect for you.

 When you let people know the dirty little secret that yes, you're human, at least they'll know that you don't cover up your errors.
-No one trusts a facade of perfection, and relationships are built on trust.
-People may even feel more comfortable sharing their own whoopsie stories with you now that you've let your guard down.
+No one trusts a facade of perfection.
+Relationships are built on trust, so people may even feel more comfortable sharing their own whoopsie stories with you now that you've let your guard down.

 Now that the mistake has happened, it's your choice in how you respond to it.
 Pick yourself up and move on.
 You can do this!

 Analyze and learn.
 Mistakes can be very instructional.
 Examine why the mistake occurred.
 Determine the causes and ramifications of what happened.
 Assess whether your situation truly was a mistake, given everything you now know.